-Postdoctoral positions are available in the laboratory of Dr. Daphne W. Bell, within the Cancer Genetics and Comparative Genomics Branch of the National Human Genome Research Institute.
+Postdoctoral positions are available in the laboratory of Dr. Daphne W. Bell, within the Cancer Genetics and Comparative Genomics Branch of the National Human Genome Research Institute, at NIH.

 Employer Name: National Human Genome Research Institute at NIH.

 Position Location: Bethesda, Maryland.

 The Bell laboratory is seeking a highly-motivated postdoctoral candidate committed to research into the molecular underpinnings of human cancer.
 The overarching goal of the laboratory is to identify pathogenic driver genes that underlie the development of the most clinically aggressive forms of human endometrial cancer.
 Our research entails the functional annotation of somatic mutations in candidate driver genes previously identified by next generation sequencing of endometrial tumor tissues.
 The successful applicant will apply detailed molecular, biochemical, and cellular approaches to functionally discriminate driver mutations from passenger mutations in selected genes-of-interest.
 Access to extensive core facilities including cores in bioinformatics, microarrays, copy number analysis, flow cytometry, cytogenetics, and a transgenic mouse core, offers the trainee wide latitude in the design and pursuit of their research questions.
 Extensive career development opportunities are available through the NHGRI Intramural Training Office and the NIH Office of Intramural Training and Education.
 The Intramural Research Program is on the Bethesda campus and offers a wide array of training opportunities for scientists early in their careers.
 The NIH is dedicated to building a diverse community in its training and employment programs.